Meldanen/meldanen.github.io/_pages/cv.md

 ### BSc Computer Science, University of Sheffield, UK, September 2012 - June 2015

   Main Achievements:
-  * Awarded with First Class performance
+  * Awarded with First Class performance.
-  * Mobile App for an Interactive Pedestrian Campus Tour – Implemented the Dialogue System (Natural Language Processing) of the App using Java
+  * Mobile App for an Interactive Pedestrian Campus Tour – Implemented the Dialogue System (Natural Language Processing) of the App using Java.

 ## Languages:
   * English (Fluent) and Greek (native)